 Nothing kills the mood of a shot quicker then a dull, bland sky.
 Whether it’s a cloudless expanse of uniform blue, or a dull, white sheet of nothing hanging above your scene, a dead sky often means a dead picture.

-Adding a new sky in Photoshop is a surefire way to change the mood and increase the appeal of an image.
-Because this skill is so useful, it’s a trick every photographer needs to know.
+Adding a new sky in post production is a surefire way to change the mood and increase the appeal of an image.
+Because this Photoshop fix is so useful, it’s a trick every photographer needs to know.

 In its simplest form, transplanting a sky requires nothing more than pasting in a better one on a new layer, and blending the two layers together with the Eraser tool (or a Layer Mask) to fashion a seamless join.
 This will work successfully with flat, unbroken horizons and skies captured in similar lighting conditions, but when elements protrude above the horizon, or when the new sky is dramatically different in character to the old one, more advanced techniques are needed to get a good-looking result.